• Skip to primary navigation

 • Mason jar or other wide-mouth pint sized jar, with lid

-• fermentation lids & weights optional (see notes)
+• fermentation lids optional (see notes)

-• Prep: Wash, trim and peel the carrots.
+1. Prep: Wash, trim and peel the carrots.
 Peel the garlic.
 With clean hands, use a sharp knife to cut the carrots into sticks and half of the garlic clove into thin slivers.

-• Pack: Place the garlic slivers and mustard seeds in the Mason jar.
+2. Pack: Place the garlic slivers and mustard seed in the Mason jar.
 Then, hold the jar on its side and pack the carrot sticks into it on their ends to fill it as tightly as possible, making sure they are all about equal height.
 The carrots should be about as high as the largest rim on the Mason jar.
 When it's full, see if you can fit a few more in so that none of them can move (this will help them stay submerged while they ferment without needing a weight.)

-• Brine: Sprinkle the salt over the carrots, then slowly pour the water over everything until the carrots are completely submerged under the water, but leaving a little room at the top of the jar.
+3. Brine: Sprinkle the salt over the carrots, then slowly pour the water over everything until the carrots are completely submerged under the water, but leaving a little room at the top of the jar.

-• Ferment: Close the jar loosely with lid and place in an area that's out of the direct sunlight at room temperature; on a countertop or in a cabinet is fine.
+4. Ferment: Close the jar loosely with lid and place in an area that's out of the direct sunlight at room temperature; on a countertop or in a cabinet is fine.
 Open the jar after 4-5 days and take a taste.
 If you prefer a stronger flavor, keep fermenting and test again in another day or two.

-• Enjoy: Once you're happy with the taste, place the covered jar in the refrigerator to end the fermentation process, and enjoy!
+5. Enjoy: Once you're happy with the taste, place the covered jar in the refrigerator to end the fermentation process, and enjoy!

 Notes